Choose a First Course

 - Anyone considering majoring in one of the physical sciences (physics, astrophysics, astronomy, chemistry, or geology) or considering taking any 200-level physics courses in the future should enroll in the 107/108 track.
 The 104/106 sequence does not satisfy the prerequisites for upper-level work in physics, nor does it satisfy the standard course requirements for the astrophysics, astronomy, and chemistry degrees.
 We strongly recommend that students considering a physics or astrophysics major enroll in the 107/108 track in their 1st year if possible.

 - Both tracks satisfy the requirements for medical school.
 Pre-medical students should enroll in the track that best suits their backgrounds and academic interests.

 - While it is usually helpful to have had a physics course in high school, it is certainly not a requirement for either 104 or 107 - no prior knowledge of physics is assumed in either course.
 In fact, our experience has been that the strength of one's mathematics preparation is often a better predictor than one's physics background in determining which is the appropriate track.

 - For students who have had a strong physics preparation in high school, examinations for exemption from Physics 107 and Physics 108 are offered.
 The Department does not accept AP credit for exemption from 107 or 108.

-In addition to these year-long introductory sequences, we teach a number of one-semester "special topics" introductory courses, e.g., Einstein’s Century: Physics in the Last 100 Years (PHYS 101), The Physics of Marine Mammals (PHYS 103), and Robotic Design Studio (PHYS 115).
+In addition to these year-long introductory sequences, we teach a number of one-semester "special topics" introductory courses, e.g., Einstein’s Century: Physics in the Last 100 Years (PHYS 101) and The Physics of Marine Mammals (PHYS 103).
 Our offerings vary from year to year -- please see the Wellesley catalog for current offerings.